MOODY'S ASSIGNS B3 RATING TO SENIOR UNSECURED NOTES OF WILLIAM LYON HOMES

 Because the proposed new senior notes are unsecured, they are both

-contractually and effectively subordinated to William Lyon Homes'
+structurally and effectively subordinated to William Lyon Homes' bank

-bank credit facilities, which are secured (and are not rated by
+credit facilities, which are secured (and are not rated by Moody's),

-Moody's), and to the off-balance sheet debt at the joint
+and to the off-balance sheet debt at the joint ventures.

 Future events that could potentially stress William Lyon Homes' senior